Data Augmentation for Time-Series Classification: An Extensive Empirical Study and Comprehensive Survey: Introduction

 \textbf{- Detailed Evaluation:} Beyond a traditional survey and taxonomy, this study makes a significant contribution by rigorously evaluating nearly twenty DA techniques for TSC.
 These methods were tested using two established neural network models, providing a robust performance benchmark.
 Our empirical analysis offers a comprehensive perspective on the relative strengths and weaknesses of these techniques, delivering valuable insights for both academia and industry.

-\textbf{- Unified Library:} To complement our efforts, we have developed a Python Library that encapsulates most of the aforementioned time-series data augmentation algorithms, designed for ease of implementation.
+\textbf{- Unified Library:} To complement our efforts, we have developed a Python Library that encapsulates most of the aforementioned time-series data augmentation algorithms, designed for ease of implementation\footnote{https://github.com/RangerG/Dataugmenter}.
 This initiative addresses the shortcomings of existing tools, offering a more user-friendly alternative.

 The insights gained from our research provide a broad view of current techniques while highlighting potential areas for improvement and future research.
 We aim to foster further innovation in DA for TSC, paving the way for the development of more sophisticated and effective methods tailored to the complexities of time-series data.
 The main contributions of this manuscript are as follows:\\